BF3RM/CustomLevelLoader/README.md

 # CustomLevelLoader

+> This repo was replaced by [LevelLoaderGen](https://github.com/BF3RM/LevelLoaderGen), please check it out instead!

 Load your custom levels by putting your custom level presets created with MapEditor into a "Levels" subfolder following this convention:

 Levels/LevelName/LevelName_GameModeName.lua